“Skype is not looking after the privacy of your client data, therefore it shouldn’t be used to communicate about mental health issues.”

 HIPAA compliance is the gold standard of data privacy in the health profession.
 Skype is not HIPAA compliant.

 Skype has publicly stated it is not appropriate for online therapy, and does not wish to be HIPAA compliant.

-"PlusGuidance is a HIPAA compliant, highly secure platform that is now free for therapists to do online therapy via video call, voice call and instant messaging with their clients."
+"PlusGuidance is a HIPAA compliant, highly secure platform for therapists to do online therapy via video call, voice call and instant-messaging with their clients."

 Founder & Chief Executive Officer

 Because we are so familiar with Skype, we have come to trust it.
 This is why it is important to evaluate the evidence behind its security and confidentiality, particularly with regards to its role in healthcare.

 Skype and other telecommunication platforms are being used by therapists and counsellors (amongst other healthcare practitioners) to carry out treatment at a distance.
 It is easy to use, readily available, has free and paid services, and connects users to approximately 600 million people worldwide.
 The reasons behind Skype’s high use are mainly due to it being free for Skype-to-Skype user calls, but the consequences of this are undetermined.